HGAurban: Heterogeneous Graph Autoencoding for Urban Spatial-Temporal Learning: Experiments

 \subsubsection{\bf Hyperparameter Settings}

 Following existing region representation studies~\cite{wu2022multi_graph,zhang2021multi}, we set the dimensionality $d$ as 96.
 And from the hyperparameter study experiments, we find that the framework \model\ obtains the best performance when the GCN depth is set as 2.
 And the learning rate is 0.001 with weight decay 0.0005.
 For crime prediction backbone model, the learning rate of ST-SHN is set as 0.001 and weight decay is 0.96.
 The depth of the spatial aggregation layer is set as 2.
 For traffic prediction backbone model ST-GCN, the input length is 12 time intervals with each interval setting as 5 minutes.
 And the output is 15 minutes' results of traffic flow prediction.
-Most of baselines are utilized following their released codes.